Male Pattern Hair Loss

 Miniaturization is what a person sees the first time he or she realizes they are losing their hair.
 If the person desires to save their hair and prevent further balding, now is the time to act.

-PRP for Hair Growth: PRP therapy for hair loss is a medical treatment which mainly occurs in three steps where a patient's blood is drawn, processed, and then the final step includes injecting it into the scalp.
-Various Research studies show that PRP injections tend to trigger natural hair growth and also maintain it by injecting the blood supply to the hair follicle.
+Hair loss therapy is a medical treatment which mainly occurs in three steps where a patient's blood is drawn, processed, and then the final step includes injecting it into the scalp.
+Various Research studies show these injections tend to trigger natural hair growth and also maintain it by injecting the blood supply to the hair follicle.
 This in turn increases the thickness of the hair shaft.
 Sometimes this approach is also combined with other hair loss procedures or medications in order to achieve healthier hair.